MicrosoftDocs/win32/desktop-src/WinSock/igmp-and-windows-sockets.md

 ---
-Description: 'Windows Sockets enables the Multicast Listener Discovery (MLD) on IPv6 and the Internet Group Management Protocol (IGMP) on IPv4 for multicast applications through the use of socket options and IOCTLs.' ms.assetid: 'a5de4273-e86e-4f13-b068-256cb38706d4'
+Description: Windows Sockets enables the Multicast Listener Discovery (MLD) on IPv6 and the Internet Group Management Protocol (IGMP) on IPv4 for multicast applications through the use of socket options and IOCTLs. ms.assetid: a5de4273-e86e-4f13-b068-256cb38706d4
-title: MLD and IGMP Using Windows Sockets
+title: MLD and IGMP Using Windows Sockets ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MLD and IGMP Using Windows Sockets